 - Postoperative Visit

 Within two weeks of your scheduled surgery, you will need a history and physical examination.
 If your insurance company requires that this be performed by your primary care physician, please schedule your own appointment and ask your primary care physician to fax results to our office as soon as possible.
-Regardless of insurance, you will need an appointment at the Preoperative Center in the Johns Hopkins Outpatient Center for the following:
+Regardless of insurance, you will need an appointment for the following:

 - Review of outside history and physical